 Originally from New Zealand, Eleanor moved to London in May 2009.
 Her employment background has always been customer service based, including working in the media industry and as a travel agent.
 London Vision Clinic is her first job in the UK and she cannot imagine working anywhere else.

-I love being part of the patient journey – it is a great feeling to see how that they, like me are able to eliminate the need for their glasses.”
+I love being part of the patient journey – it is a great feeling to see how they, like me, are able to eliminate the need for their glasses.”